-The HIT may invest 20% of its assets in the following categories, taken together: (i) securities issued by the U.S. Treasury and futures contracts on securities issued by the U.S. Treasury, (ii) obligations, including corporate securities, issued or guaranteed by Fannie Mae and Freddie Mac or any of the Federal Home Loan Banks ("FHLBs"), (iii) securities backed by Fannie Mae, Freddie Mac, or the FHLBs, as long as such securities are rated in one of the two highest rating categories at the time of acquisition by at least one nationally recognized statistical rating organization, and (iv) Commercial Mortgage-Backed Securities ("CMBS"), as long as such securities are rated in the highest rating category by at least one nationally recognized statistical rating organization (collectively "Other Securities").
+The HIT may invest 20% of its assets in the following categories, taken together: (i) securities issued by the U.S. Treasury and futures contracts on securities issued by the U.S. Treasury, (ii) obligations, including corporate securities, issued or guaranteed by Fannie Mae and Freddie Mac or any of the Federal Home Loan Banks ("FHLBs"), (iii) securities backed by Fannie Mae, Freddie Mac, or the FHLBs, as long as such securities are rated in one of the two highest rating categories at the time of acquisition by at least one NRSRO, and (iv) Commercial Mortgage-Backed Securities ("CMBS"), as long as such securities are rated in the highest rating category by at least one NRSRO (collectively "Other Securities").
 The HIT may invest up to 5% of its assets (measured in notional value) in U.S. Treasury futures contracts.
-U.S. Treasury and FHLB obligations, U.S. Treasury futures contracts and CMBS are described below and Fannie Mae and Freddie Mac obligations are described above under the captions "DESCRIPTION OF THE HIT, ITS INVESTMENTS AND RISKS--Fannie Mae And Freddie Mac Securities".
+U.S. Treasury and FHLB obligations, U.S. Treasury futures contracts and CMBS are described below, and Fannie Mae and Freddie Mac obligations are described above under the captions "DESCRIPTION OF THE HIT, ITS INVESTMENTS AND RISKS--Fannie Mae And Freddie Mac Securities".